5-Ingredient Strawberry Breakfast Pastries

 Strawberry cream cheese jam being spread onto puff pastry

-The key to perfecting Strawberry Breakfast Pastries is the a flavor-packed base made up of cream cheese and jam.
+The key to perfecting Strawberry Breakfast Pastries is a flavor-packed base made up of cream cheese and strawberry jam.
 It gives off a danish-inspired vibe with a hint of creaminess.

 Sliced strawberries in rows on top of cream cheese pastry